zaikaman/RogueAgent/README.md

 🔒 **Limit Order Intelligence**: Rogue doesn't just find opportunities—it determines optimal entry points.
 When a token is extended, it sets limit orders at key support levels and monitors the market, only activating when price reaches the ideal entry.

-📈 **Futures Trading**: Autonomous perpetual futures trading on Hyperliquid testnet with support for both LONG and SHORT positions, dynamic leverage limits per asset (e.g., BTC: 50x, memecoins: 3-5x), and smart order management including trigger orders for stop-losses.
+📈 **Futures Trading**: Autonomous perpetual futures trading on Hyperliquid with support for both **Mainnet** (real funds) and **Testnet** (paper trading).
+Features LONG and SHORT positions, dynamic leverage limits per asset (e.g., BTC: 50x, memecoins: 3-5x), and smart order management including trigger orders for stop-losses.

 🗣️ **Voice AI Interface**: Speak directly to Rogue using natural language.
 Ask about market conditions, specific tokens, or request custom analysis.